 - Start the autolyse period when your levain has not quite finished rising.
 Add the main dough flour and water to a bowl and leave it to sit for at least half an hour.

 - When the levain has doubled, add it to the dough as well as the salt.
 Use wet hands to squish it in well, then put the dough on a clean bench.

 - Slap and fold the dough thoroughly for 6 minutes.
 Alternatively use a machine with a dough hook.
-(Instructions on slap and fold kneading are in the post).
+(Video of slap and fold kneading is in the post).

 - Place the dough in a glass or ceramic dish and leave it to sit for 15 minutes.
 After 15 minutes give it one set of coil folds to create a smooth ball of dough.

 - Leave the dough to bulk ferment on the bench for 4 hours.

 - After 4 hours, tip the dough on a lightly floured bench and cut into two even sized pieces.